YuriShang/modbusser/README.md

 # modbusser
-This app developed just for fun.
+This app developed for simplify work with modbus.
 Main funtion this program is importing ModBus map in txt format and reading data from slave device with registers in the map.